Daveed Diggs Bio

 Personal Life

-Daveed Diggs has been in a relationship with actress Emmy Raver-Lampman since 2015; the two met while performing together in Hamilton.
-The couple have one son together.
-Diggs’s public personal profile emphasizes his creative collaborations, family ties to Oakland, and continued work across stage, screen, and music.
+Daveed Daniele Diggs has been in a relationship with actress Emmy Raver-Lampman since 2015, after the two met while performing together in Hamilton.
+The couple has one son together.
+Daveed Daniele Diggs continues to balance his work across film, television, theater, and music, with projects including a role in the fifth season of The Boys.